MICA regulations

 Time Frames and Entry into the Force

-The full MiCA requirements are expected to come into force in 2024, giving companies operating in the Croatian crypto industry ample time to adapt and comply with the new regulatory requirements.
-This period implies the need to deeply analyse current operating procedures and, if necessary, adjust them to the new regulatory landscape.
+The entire bundle of MiCA requirements is supposed to come into force in 2024, thus providing companies operating in the crypto industry in Croatia with sufficient time to adapt and comply with new regulatory requirements.
+This period would mean deeply analyzing current operating procedures and, if necessary, adjusting them to the new regulatory landscape.

 Key Requirements for Companies